vitejs/vite/docs/guide/troubleshooting.md

   $ sudo sysctl fs.inotify.max_user_instances=8192
   $ sudo sysctl fs.inotify.max_user_watches=524288
   ```
-#### Alternatively try Modifying Configs

   If the above steps don't work then you can also try modifying the following files.

 - /etc/systemd/system.conf
 - /etc/systemd/user.conf

 By adding in the following un-commented config: `DefaultLimitNOFILE=65536`.
 Note that these settings persist but a **restart is required**.